MoreSaltMoreLemon/graphi.ts/DOCS.md

 ```

 ###`drawBezier`
-Instead of drawing linear segments between points, or drawing a curve by generating coordinates with an increasingly small
+Instead of drawing linear segments between points, or drawing a curve by generating coordinates with an increasingly small segment length, you can use bezier curves to smoothly transition between points.

+Bezier curves have a `weight` property which is used to determine how